 One of these times occurs during what we call Passion Week.
-In Matthew 23 Jesus condemned the Pharisees and teachers of the law because everything they did was for show.
-And at the end of the chapter, Matthew 23:37, he says, “Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.”
-These people considered themselves to me under the old covenant.
+In Matthew 23, Jesus condemned the Pharisees and teachers of the law because everything they did was for show.
+And at the end of the chapter, in Matthew 23:37, he said, “Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.”
+These people considered themselves to be under the old covenant.
 And Jesus, as the God of that old covenant, desired to draw them to himself.
 But the people were not willing.
-They did not come to him because of their own choice.
+It was their own choice that kept them from coming to Jesus.
 Not because it was ordained of them.

 The Nature of Free Will

 So what can we learn about the nature of free will from the example of Israel?
-Did Israel freely choose to enter into covenant with God?
-Or was God is some way responsible for their choice to be his people?
+Did Israel freely choose to enter into a covenant with God?
+Or was God in some way responsible for their choice to be his people?